 BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Stelara is a prescription medication approved by the Food and Drug Administration (FDA) to treat active psoriatic arthritis and moderately to severely active cases of plaque psoriasis and Crohn’s disease.
-Stelara may be prescribed in cases where other treatments have failed or cannot be tolerated.
-Stelara is being investigated as a potential treatment for spondylitis.
+Stelara was investigated as a potential treatment for spondylitis, but failed to demonstrate efficacy in clinical studies.
 Stelara is also referred to by its drug name, Ustekinumab.

 Stelara is an immunomodulator, or in other words, a drug that modulates the immune system.
 It is considered a biologic disease-modifying antirheumatic drug (DMARD).
 Stelara is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Stelara is believed to work by interfering with interleukin 12 and interleukin 23, two chemical messengers involved in autoimmune attacks.